 Exterior renovation in Tahoe City

-Tahoe City sits on the northwest shore of Lake Tahoe at roughly 6,200 feet, and its exteriors face one of the most demanding combinations in California: extreme snow load, prolonged freeze-thaw cycling, intense high-altitude UV, lake-driven moisture, and serious wildfire exposure.
-A Tahoe City re-side is a mountain-engineering problem, and treating it as anything less is how exteriors fail here within a few seasons.
+Tahoe City sits on the northwest shore of Lake Tahoe at roughly 6,200 feet, where the Truckee River leaves the lake, and its exteriors face one of the most demanding combinations in California: extreme snow load, prolonged freeze-thaw cycling, intense high-altitude UV, lake-driven moisture, and serious wildfire exposure.
+A Tahoe City re-side is a mountain-engineering problem before it is a finish question, and treating it as anything less is how cladding, fasteners, and flashing fail here within a handful of seasons.

 Considering an exterior project in Tahoe City?